primo-io/prototype-documentation/index.md

 The prototype for Cubetto can be built using an Arduino Uno or Leonardo, with a Proto Wireless Shield on top.
 The reason for the Proto Shield is because it has a small prototyping area, that is wide enough to put the motor driver, the connectors for the optical encoders, motors and power.

 Cubetto has to spin 90 degrees left and right.
-A very inaccurate way is tgo use timing event, like "spin right for one second" and you can expect more or less the same result.
-More or less because it depends a lot from different factors, such as the floor, the battery power and so on.
-The way I solved this problem, is by detecting the amount of rotation from the wheel using two CNY70 optical encoders in combination with a sticker.
-The round sticker goes in the inner wheel and it's something like this:
+A very inaccurate way is to use timing event, like "spin right for one second" and you can expect more or less the same result, but not very accurately.
+The result depends on different factors, such as the floor, the battery power and so on.
+The way we solve this problem, is by detecting the amount of rotation from the wheel using two CNY70 optical encoders in combination with a sticker.
+The round sticker goes in the inner wheel and looks a little something like this:

 <wheel sticker>

 The sticker is split into black and white slices, this is because the CNY70 is able to detect the variation between a white slice and a black one.
 Basically inside it has an infrared LED that is always on and a phototransistor that is reading the amount of infrared light.
-When a black material is facing the component, almost no light is relfected, as the black color tends to absorb it.
-On the contrary, if the material is white, it reflects all the light, so the value read from the sensor it's very high.
+When a black material is facing the component, almost no light is relfected, the black slice tends to absorb it.
+On the contrary, if the material is white, it reflects all the light, so the value read from the sensor is very high.
 The difference between readings is used to count the rotation steps.

-The prototyping area of the Wireless Proto Shield is where i soldered the motor driver and other connectors for the other parts.
-For these I used simple male headers as connector and female headers on the other part.
+The prototyping area of the Wireless Proto Shield is where the motor driver and other connectors for the other parts are soldered.
+For these, simply use male headers as connector and female headers on the other part.

 <illu shield>
 <male-female connectors>

-The SN754410 motor driver has 16 pins that must be connected like in the following scheme:
+The SN754410 motor driver has 16 pins that must be connected following this scheme:

 <SN754410 scheme>